Bob Wade (artist): College professor to Texas funk

 Wade's teaching career ended in 1977 when he turned his full attention to making his art.
 In 1979 Wade began a series of canvases that would expand this technique.
 Wade decided to enlarge a 1922 postcard of cowgirls onto a photo emulsion canvas and hand-tint it in vivid colors.
 This accentuated the details in the women's faces and clothes.
 This was Wade's tribute to the American cowgirl, a subject that entered a revival about that time.
 A book of these works, Cowgirls, was published in 1995.

 Ambassador of Texas culture

 Wade served as an art ambassador, serving up Texas culture for art audiences nationally and internationally.
-In 1976 Wade returned to the Bay Area to recreate a Texas honky-tonk in the midst of the San Francisco Museum of Modern Art, cantilevered a taxidermied rodeo horse to a wall in the Tex-Lax exhibition at Cal State-Los Angeles, and turned the Lone Star state itself into a roadside attraction for the French with his Texas Mobile Home Museum in the Paris Biennale of 1977.
+In 1976 Wade returned to the San Francisco Bay Area to recreate a Texas honky-tonk in the midst of the San Francisco Museum of Modern Art, cantilevered a taxidermied rodeo horse to a wall in the Tex-Lax exhibition at Cal State-Los Angeles, and turned the Lone Star state itself into a roadside attraction for the French with his Texas Mobile Home Museum in the Paris Biennale of 1977.

 A 1976 documentary by Kenneth Harrison, 'Jackelope', focused on Wade, George Green, and James Surls.
 In the documentary Wade goes on a road trip across the state collecting materials for a display of Texas culture in a New York art museum.
 Another documentary on Bob Wade's career, "Too High, Too Long and Too Wide," is by New York filmmaker Karen Dinitz and features his road trip across Texas in his Iguanamobile.

-In 1979 Wade created a pair of giant cowboy boots for a temporary public art installation in Washington DC.
+In 1979, Wade created a pair of giant cowboy boots for a temporary public art installation in Washington DC.
 He had been selected to create a large sculpture by the Washington Project for the Arts.
 He chose cowboy boots because in his words, "Western chic was a huge trend".
 Completed using donated and scavenged materials, the boots stood nearly 40 feet tall and were installed on an empty lot near the White House at the northwest corner of 12th and G Streets NW.

 In January 1980, when the boots were due to be taken down, a property management company requested the boots for a shopping mall in Texas.
 The boots were moved to San Antonio's North Star Mall, where they stand today and are a beloved landmark.
 According to the Guinness World Record, this sculpture holds the record for the largest cowboy boot structure.